Decipher/textimage/README.txt

 Wishlist
 --------
-- a way to specify a http link for the textimage in fields and/or themes, with tokens
+- allow token resolution in theme_textimage_formatter href.
 - textimage_text effect - if elements with different opacity overlap (e.g.
   in case of shadow/outline or if background color is opaque itself), then we get a combined color effect.
 One may want to refer each element's